 Are all massage programs the same?

 Only in that they must meet the minimum number of hours and basic standards as required by the state.
-After that there is a very wide variation in what their programs offer.
-Some schools, which actually specialize in cosmetology or esthetics training, have added massage education as another income source.
-Be aware ‘not all massage education was created equal’!
+After that, there is a very wide variation in what their programs offer.
+Be aware: ‘not all massage education was created equal’!
 At Body Wisdom we are experts in the field of massage and bodywork education with a multi-track massage program and outstanding specialist faculty.
-We don’t offer the ‘appetizer version’ or introductions of a few hours to different massage modalities taught by the same instructors that teach everything else, but rather in-depth, stand-alone courses of study, taught by experts in the field.
+We don’t offer the ‘appetizer version’ or introductions of a few hours to different massage modalities taught by the same instructors that teach everything else, but rather in-depth stand-alone courses of study taught by experts in the field.

 Do you offer financial aid or financing?

 The cost for a Massage Certification is so much lower than traditional college making financial aid often more expensive than our generous payment plans and in-house finance options customized to cater to your specific circumstances.
 Please ask our counselor and/or financial advisor for assistance or details.

 How long is your program?

 Your preferred pace of study determines the exact length of your program.
 The certification program of 768 hours takes as little as eight months to complete, however, many students prefer to spread it over the course of a year or two.
 It all depends how much time you can devote to go to school.

 We offer start dates almost every month of the year.
 All courses are taught in blocks that come around about once to five times a year.
 Considering given pre-requisites, you can pick them as they best fit your schedule.
 Your Body Wisdom career counselor will assist you in choices just right for you!